 The Child's Other Biological Parent Has the Legal Right to Object

 Wisconsin family court judges make decisions based on what is in the best interest of the child.
 The non-relocating parent has the option to object to your relocation.
-No matter which side of the coin you are on, Discuss your legal options with an experienced Wisconsin child custody attorney.
+No matter which side of the coin you are on, Discuss your legal options with an experienced family law attorney.